harleyjwilson/pandoc-template/main.md

 This is a second sentence that requires an inline citation where the author's names, in this case @fyfe_digital_2011, are a part of the sentence.

 The second citation style has all the reference information appear inside the brackets [@fyfe_digital_2011].
+If you want to add a page reference for the citation add it after the citekey [@fyfe_digital_2011 page 243-246].

 [^1]: my first footnote!
 And a [link](https://www.eff.org/).